Home RecipesMain courses Peruvian Fried Rice “Chaufa” with Chicken

 • Salt and pepper

-• 3 spring onions / scallions only the white part, thinly sliced
+• 3 spring onions / green onions only the white part, thinly sliced

-• 3 spring onions / scallions only the green part, sliced
+• 3 spring onions / green onions only the green part, sliced

 • 2 garlic cloves finely grated or chopped